The effect of coronavirus on teaching - Q&A

 - Remote teaching and supervision is recommended.

-- Whenever possible, independent studying are offered as options to people in at-risk groups.
+- Whenever possible, independent studying is offered as an option to people in at-risk groups.

 - The number of users in independent learning facilities will be restricted.